 Genetics have a great deal of sway when it comes to how much subcutaneous fat we have and where it resides.
 This influence is why some people cannot get a visible six pack regardless of how much they exercise, or they have a double chin even when they’re quite thin.
 Their bodies are programmed to retain fat in certain areas, creating anomalous features which aren’t consistent with the rest of their body’s shape.
 Sometimes this condition is related to genetics while other times the causes are unknown.

-Lipedema is a disease of the fat cells often confused with obesity.
+Lipedema is a cosmetic abnormality where excess fat cells are located on the lower extremities.
 As it progresses, lipedema deposits an abnormal amount of fat in the lower portion of the body producing column-like fat cuffs around the ankles while the torso remains smaller in proportion.
 In its later stages, fat deposits can occur in the upper arms, torso, and buttocks.

 Lipedema patients have one or more of these symptoms: